JessHung323/recipe_length_prediction_model/README.md

 ***Predict the time, in minutes, a recipe takes to prepare***

 Since we are predicting a numeric variable with non-finite choices, we will be using *regression*, instead of classification.
-We chose to predict the `'minutes'` column of the dataframe because as users of recipes, we wish to follow recipes that generally don't take too long to complete and we would like to have a rough estimate on how long the recipe would take.
+We chose to predict the `'minutes'` column of the dataframe because as users of recipes, we wish to follow recipes that generally don't take too long to complete and we would like to have a rough estimate on how long the recipe would take actually.
 If we were told features such as the number of ingredients needed or number steps the the recipe has, we can perhaps have a relatively accurate estimate of how long that recipe would take before fully committing to executing it.

 In this project, we would use R^2 score and the Root Mean Squared Error (RMSE) to analyze the accuracy of our predictions on the training dataset.
 These scores and metrics are more intuitive for readers and easy to interpret as we try to predict a numeric variable.

 From our dataset, we transformed the string dates in the `'submitted'` column to the type `datetime` to better understand the timespan of the data.
 We see that the oldest recipe was submitted on 2008-01-01, while the most recent recipe was submitted on 2018-12-04.
 We believe that the other columns needed from this project and the essence of our prediction will not be greatly impacted by when the data was collected.
+Although we will be using the `tags` column that contains indicators such as "60-minutes-or-less", we believe these are valid features to use because, in reality, we generally do know an upperbound to the time a recipe might take when we receive the recipe.

 ### **Dataset Brief Overview**